-VR: And you know ‘good hair’, and I say that in quotes also.
+VR: And you know "good hair," and I say that in quotes also.
 And he was very light skinned, in fact I had relatives in New Orleans who had migrated to California and were actually passing for white.
 And he married, almost to his regret, because he would say things that were quite regrettable about my mom, who was a brown skinned woman from Tennessee.
 And she had quote “nappy” hair, and so he ended up with these children who were, you know, light, most of us, and with different grades of hair.
 I happened to get “nappy” hair.
 My sisters had, depending on who you are and what your view of hair is, some people would say that they had a better grade of hair.
 But I can remember, and my mom, so I had nappy hair, but my mother pressed it all the time and it was long so we had, I had long pressed hair.
-And I can remember walking home from lunch, for lunch from St. Elizabeth on the East Side and it was only two blocks so we came home for lunch my mother was always home, because she was doing laundry at the time, she was doing ironing for people.
+And I can remember walking home from lunch, for lunch from St. Elizabeth on the east side and it was only two blocks so we came home for lunch my mother was always home, because she was doing laundry at the time, she was doing ironing for people.
 And we would come home for lunch.
-I can remember walking home and this girl who lived two doors away from us, walking behind me and taunting me and telling me “You think you’re good, you think you’re better than everybody cause you’re light skinned and cause you have long hair” and she actually attacked me a couple of times as I walked home from school.
+I can remember walking home and this girl who lived two doors away from us, walking behind me and taunting me and telling me, “You think you’re good, you think you’re better than everybody because you’re light skinned and because you have long hair.”
+And she actually attacked me a couple of times as I walked home from school.

 KD: Wow, even with your siblings around?

 VR: No!
 I don’t know why but the time she chose to attack me I was by myself.